First Weekend in December

 Since 1978, this quirky, world-famous festival has been used to predict the upcoming winter weather for the North Carolina High Country.

-Festival also includes about 175 craft vendors, food, live entertainment, and rides.
-This two-day family event annually draws more than 20,000 attendees.
+The Woolly Worm Festival also includes about 175 craft vendors, food, live entertainment, and rides.
+This two-day family event annually draws more than 20,000 attendees and takes place during the traditional peak weekend for autumn leaf viewing in Banner Elk and the Blue Ridge Mountains.